I’ve declared war on mediocrity. I’ve declared war on mediocre living in particular.

-After my breast cancer diagnosis, I decided to LIVE and I’m making small changes that are reaping BIG rewards.
+After my breast cancer diagnosis, I decided to LIVE, making small changes that are reaping BIG rewards.
 For example – I’m 45 years old and only tasted scallops in February when I took one off my husband’s plate at a restaurant on Valentine’s Day.
-I couldn’t believe I’d gone 45 years without experiencing the wonderful flavor of a scallop because I refused to try something new, something different.
+I couldn’t believe I’d gone 45 years without experiencing the wonderful flavor of scallops because I refused to try something new, something different.
 How many delicious meal options had I missed because of my refusal to try something different from what I was used to?
-I went to the store, bought a pound of scallops – boy they’re expensive – and made a delicious meal for my family and me (and I hate cooking).
+I went to the store, bought a pound of scallops – boy, they’re expensive – and made a delicious meal for my family and me (and I hate cooking).

 Another example of my choice to LIVE is this blog.
 I’ve been writing for years but always thought my writings weren’t good enough to share publicly.
-I’d only allow a select few of my family and friends read my “nuggets” as I liked to call them.
-In May of this year I decided to go for it and I’m loving it, spelling mistakes, grammar boo boos, and all!
+I’d only allow a select few of my family and friends to read my “nuggets,” as I liked to call them.
+In May of this year, I decided to go for it, and I love it, spelling mistakes, grammar boo-boos, and all!

 These examples apply to every facet of our lives.

-How many beautiful outfits have you refused because you thought, incorrectly, that a particular color or style wouldn’t look good on you?
+How many beautiful outfits have you refused to wear because you thought, incorrectly, that particular color or style wouldn’t look good on you?

-How much money have you wasted chasing things and people who weren’t any good for you.
+How much money have you wasted chasing things and people who weren’t good for you?

 What business could you launch, but you’re afraid to step out on faith?

 It is time to cast mediocre living aside and get a ZEST for LIFE.
-It’s time to try a new dish, a new outfit, a new hairstyle, a new shade of lipstick.
-It’s time to launch that business, update that resume, pursue that promotion at work.
+It’s time to try a new dish, outfit, hairstyle, or a new shade of lipstick.
+It’s time to launch that business, update that resume, or pursue that promotion at work.
 It’s time to ask the Lord to guide your steps in ministry.
 It’s time to catch up on those bills, pay off that debt, and buy that new home.
 There’s a big world out there waiting on you to discover it.

 Are you ready?